GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     b) Update the sqlserver\sqlqsrv.csv file to contain the full instance name(s) on a separate line you would like to scan in the format:
         [computer name]\[instance name]

-        A default instance would look like: MS-SERVER1\MSSQLSERVER
+        A default instance would look like: MS-SERVER1 or 10.0.0.1

-        A custom instance would look like: MS-SERVER1\TESTINSTANCE
+        A custom instance would look like: MS-SERVER1\TESTINSTANCE or 10.0.0.1\TESTINSTANCE

     c) If the extract will be run by a user that does not have SYSADMIN privilege, connect to the database as a user with SYSADMIN privileges and create the user if needed.